Oak Springs vs Zavala Elementary: East Austin Schools Compared (2025 TEA)

 Two East Austin Elementaries on Very Different Trajectories

-Zavala Elementary posted a 76 out of 100 on the 2025 TEA accountability rating, earning a C. Oak Springs Elementary scored a 58 and received an F. Both schools are in Austin ISD, both serve east Austin communities that have been at the center of the city’s most dramatic transformation over the last decade, and both face challenges that wealthier campuses across the district simply do not encounter.
-But the 18 point gap between them tells a real story about where each school stands right now.
+Zavala Elementary earned a C on the 2025 TEA accountability rating.
+Oak Springs Elementary received an F. Both schools are in Austin ISD, both serve east Austin communities that have been at the center of the city’s most dramatic transformation over the last decade, and both face challenges that wealthier campuses across the district simply do not encounter.
+The gap between them tells a real story about where each school stands right now (Texas Tribune Schools Explorer).

 East Austin real estate has changed almost beyond recognition.
-The median home price near Oak Springs is around $625,000, and near Zavala it is roughly $495,000.
-Ten years ago those numbers would have been unthinkable for these neighborhoods.
-The gentrification wave has brought new construction, new residents, and new commercial development, but the school populations have not shifted at the same pace as the housing stock.
+New construction, new residents, and new commercial development have reshaped these blocks, but the school populations have not shifted at the same pace as the housing stock.
 Understanding that disconnect is essential for anyone buying in east Austin today.

 Oak Springs vs Zavala Elementary: Quick Comparison